 A used snowblower with some years on it will be a better purchase than a newer one.
-Older snowblowers are better built, they have more metal, less plastic, and better engineering.
-Don’t be put off by the age if the snowblower has been looked after.
+Older snowblowers are better built; they have more metal, less plastic, and better engineering.
+Don’t be put off by the age of the snowblower has been looked after.

 You may find the following posts helpful also: